Dormammu: 2010s

 Dormammu briefly appears when the newly appointed "Sorcerer Supreme" Doctor Voodoo enters his domain.
 The villain dismisses Voodoo as an "unworthy" opponent and refers to his vastly inferior "gutter gods".
 This, however, causes Voodoo to strengthen the seals to the entity's realm.
-The character also appears as one of the prospective "suitors" (holders of a slave-contract) for the hand of Satana.
+Dormammu also appears as one of the prospective "suitors" (holders of a slave-contract) for the hand of Satana.

-During the "Fear Itself" storyline, Dormammu attended the Devil's Advocacy where they talked about the threat of the Serpent on Earth.

 Dormammu appears in Uncanny X-Men.
 After Illyana Rasputin is pulled into Limbo it is revealed that Dormammu is responsible for taking over the realm.
 Dormammu is apparently killed by Illyana off-page.

-The entity reappears with a plot to turn humanity into Mindless Ones, but is thwarted by the plans of Phil Coulson, with help from the Absorbing Man and the Howling Commandos.
+Dormammu reappears with a plot to turn humanity into Mindless Ones, but is thwarted by Phil Coulson, Absorbing Man, and the Howling Commandos.

-During the "Damnation" storyline, Doctor Strange's soul comes across Dormammu in the Realm Between at the time when Mephisto is causing trouble in Las Vegas.

-2020s

-During the "One World Under Doom" storyline, Dormammu learns that Doctor Doom has become the new Sorcerer Supreme in the aftermath of the "Blood Hunt" storyline.
-Noting that Doom is shirking on some of the responsibilities of a Sorcerer Supreme, Dormammu states that now is the time for him to start an invasion from the Dark Dimension.